yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

       restartPolicy: Always
 ```

+:::note
-<b><i>Note: For kubernetes mode we need sfagent pods to be running inside kubernetes cluster where your application pods are deployed.</i></b>
+   For kubernetes mode we need sfagent pods to be running inside kubernetes cluster where your application pods are deployed.
+:::note

 For viewing trace and logs in Snappyflow server make sure project and app name is created or discovered.
 Once project and app name is created.